Stratasys (SSYS)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
 Over the last few years, Stratasys’s ROIC has increased.
 This is a good sign, but we recognize its lack of profitable growth during the COVID era was the primary reason for the change.

 It was good to see Stratasys beat analysts’ EPS expectations this quarter.
-We were also glad its full-year EBITDA guidance exceeded Wall Street’s estimates.
-On the other hand, its EBITDA missed.
-Overall, this print had some key positives.
-The stock traded up 3.8% to $9.89 immediately following the results.
+We were also glad its full-year revenue guidance slightly exceeded Wall Street’s estimates.
+On the other hand, its full-year EBITDA guidance missed and its EBITDA fell short of Wall Street’s estimates.
+Overall, this was a softer quarter.
+The stock traded down 3.9% to $9.42 immediately after reporting.

 Before investing in or passing on Stratasys, we urge you to understand the company’s business quality (or lack thereof), valuation, and the latest quarterly results - in that order.

-Stratasys falls short of our quality standards.
-To begin with, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its astounding EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
-On top of that, its projected EPS for the next year is lacking.
+Stratasys’s business quality ultimately falls short of our standards.
+To begin with, its revenue growth was weak over the last five years.
+While its astounding EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
+On top of that, its cash profitability fell over the last five years.

-Stratasys’s P/E ratio based on the next 12 months is 44x.
-This multiple tells us a lot of good news is priced in - we think other companies feature superior fundamentals at the moment.
+Stratasys’s P/E ratio based on the next 12 months is 40.8x.
+At this valuation, there’s a lot of good news priced in - we think there are better stocks to buy right now.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.